-In addition to the "normal" electron bubble there are other negatively charged bubbles which have been detected in liquid helium which are not understood.
-These were first seen many years ago and have become known as "exotic ions".
+In addition to the “normal” electron bubble there are other negatively charged bubbles which have been detected in liquid helium.
+These are not understood.
+These were first seen many years ago and have become known as “exotic ions”.
 These ions appear to be smaller than normal electron bubbles and to be singly charged.
-Recently, we have been able to make more detailed studies of these ions using a new ion mobility apparatus that we have constructed in our laboratory.
-We have also used the ultrasonic technique to detect another type of electron bubble which is larger than the normal bubble.
+Recently, we have been able to make more detailed studies of these ions using a new ion mobility apparatus which we have constructed in our laboratory.
+We have also used the ultrasonic technique to detect another type of electron bubble which is larger than the normal bubble .

 By shining light of the appropriate wavelength onto an electron bubble, it is possible to excite the electron into a higher energy state.
 Light from a carbon dioxide laser excites the bubble to the 1P quantum state.
 When the electron is in the 1P state the shape of the bubble changes. it is straightforward to calculate the change in the shape.
 So far we do not have a technique to measure the change in the shape, but we are able to detect these 1P bubbles because they explode at a different critical negative pressure.